ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 # How to create a new post
 ## 1 Write post
-In order to write your post, use the following MarkDown template.
+In order to write your post, you have to create a Markdown file with a specific structure.
 Name the file after your project title, e.g. `example-project.md`.
+Copy the following contents to your markdown file:

 ```
 ---